gcd-cloud-research/EQoS/README.md

-# A QoS-aware container-based private cloud with dynamic autoscaling
+# KAQoS: Kubernetes autoscaler QoS-aware

 ## About